Study Methods · May 29, 2026 · 9 min read

 Should Beginners Start at the Beginning and Read All the Way Through?

 This is one of the most common questions beginners ask.
-The short answer is: the opening book of the Bible is a great place to start, but reading straight through from cover to cover can become difficult.
+The short answer is: the opening book of the Bible is a great place to start, but reading straight through (a practice known as lectio continua[2], following the canonical order[3] of the printed Bible) can become difficult.

 The opening chapters of Scripture give you the foundation of the entire Bible's story — creation, the fall, the first covenant, and the promise that runs through everything that follows.